drbokko/fedora-fluka/ReadMe.md

 - perform the necessary Fluka installation steps;
 - create a *flukauser* default user in the image.

+### Additional info for Windows
+Similarly, you can generate your personal Fluka image in Windows by running either the ```build_fluka_container.bat``` script in a standard Windows prompt or the ```build_fluka_container.ps1``` script in a powershell window.

 ## Your first Fluka container

+The philosophy of docker is very much different from a typical virtual OS.
+The recommended way of working is to keep the files on the host machine in a given directory (as /local_path in Linux or C:\docker in Windows) and to mount it in the Docker session: in this way there is a unique copy of the files in the host machine and all the needed files to run Fluka are in the image.

 ### Creating a container
 It is possible to get a shell terminal to container and to pass trough the X11 connection along with some local folder.